brbaso/ld-assignment-uploads-ctrl/readme.txt

 3. Go to LearnDash LMS -> LDAUC Setings and set your options.

-4. go to your lesson.php or topic.php template, in Display Lesson Assignments section, replace line :
+4. go to your LearnDash lesson.php or topic.php template and in 'Display Lesson Assignments' section, replace line :
 " echo learndash_mark_complete( $post ); "
 with the new [ld-markcomplete] shortcode line :
 " echo do_shortcode("[ld-markcomplete]"); "